CRM Adoption: 7 Ways to Improve User Adoption

 How to Improve CRM User Adoption

 CRM adoption doesn’t happen on its own.
-Your HR, IT, and sales departments must come together to provide a comprehensive CRM adoption strategy that supports your CRM users on their adoption journey.
+Your HR, IT, and sales departments must come together to provide a comprehensive CRM adoption strategy that supports your customers on their adoption journey.

-Here are seven ways to improve your CRM adoption for your sales organization.
+Here are eleven proven strategies to improve your CRM adoption:

-Make your individual sales team members – and any customer-facing team members – core stakeholders during the organizational change research and buying phase, as well as during the CRM implementation and adoption phases.
+Make your individual sales team members – and any customer-facing team members – core stakeholders during the organizational change research and buying phase and during the CRM implementation and adoption phases.
 Ask for feedback and gauge any resistance to change in their sentiments.

 Feedback should be included before making a final decision on a new CRM.
-This allows leaders to understand pain points and areas of improvement that a new CRM can provide solutions for.
+This allows leaders to understand pain points and areas of improvement for which a new CRM can provide solutions that will accelerate change adoption.

 Feedback from end-users of your new CRM will also provide insights into what areas of training and support they need to adopt the tool properly.